Visit San Francisco's oldest building, an authenic Spanish-era adobe from the 1700s.

 6. Hang out at stunning Moraga Hall, the social center of the Presidio Officers Club.

 Today visitors are welcome to sit by the fire in lobby, and soak up the tremendous history and atmosphere.
-It's such a serene atmosphere, you'll never want to leave.
 You can also peek out the front windows for Bay views.
 This hall is simply gorgeous, and can be rented for events.

 8. Visit the free Presidio Heritage Gallery.

-The exhibition has a strong focus on the internment of Japanese Americans during WWII.
-The Presidio was at the epicenter of the Japanese exclusion policy, a shameful part of its history.
+The exhibition also has a strong focus on the internment of Japanese Americans during WWII, when the Presidio was at the epicenter of the Japanese exclusion policy.

-9. See the names of Japanese interred during WWII.
+9. See the names of thousands of Japanese interred during WWII.

 The glass walls outside the Presidio Heritage Gallery, display the names of 120,000 Japanese interred during WWII.
 Many families have found relatives on this deeply poignant wall.